1. Examples

 Copied!

-Your cover letter introduction should get off to a strong start, making a compelling opening case for your candidacy.
+The introduction of your government cover letter should get off to a strong start, making a compelling opening case for your candidacy.
 Your first paragraph may briefly mention your experience, education, training and/or special skills – whatever your most impressive qualifications are.

 Avoid flabby language or cliches, and try to hook the reader immediately so that s/he keeps reading.
 See our sample cover letter introduction below.